Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Tracker Administration
 -----------------------

-As we went through the description of the |SYSPRODUCTNAME| Tracker features, we referred several times to the flexibility of this system and how easy it is to customize your own tracker.
+As we went through the description of the Tuleap Tracker features, we referred several times to the flexibility of this system and how easy it is to customize your own tracker.
 This can be done through the Tracker Administration available in the menu bar of each